TapiocaFox/Note-G/README.md

 ## How to use it
 1. Open Web editor in src/browder/index.html
 2. Build Note-G.ino to your Arduino board.
-3. Upload the misuc sheet from web editor to Arduino.
+3. Upload the music sheet from web editor to Arduino.
 You display will show track name if it's uploaded.
 Or you can check Serial port log.
 4. Press the second button to play.
 Press again to play again (with fatal bug).
 5. Enjoy the game.
 100 points for hit within time window.
 50 points for hit within 2 times time window.
 Still 10 points if you sucks.